michelleblom/NSW2015/README.md

 The third line is a separator (-+-+-+-+-+).

-From the fourth line onward, each line definds a ballot ranking (for example, (3,2,0)) and the number of ballots cast with that ranking.
+From the fourth line onward, each line definds a ballot ranking (for example, (3,2,0)) and the number of ballots cast with that ranking (for example, 15).

 (3,2,0) : 15